acatone-git/HomePlus_Mod/README.md

 If you decide to try this mod, please be careful, follow the video / written instructions closely & it should work.

-If anything goes (very) wrong, read the [factory reset guide](https://github.com/acatone-git/Factory_Reset_RP2P) to fully recover the console back to the factory default.
+If anything goes (extremely) wrong, read the [factory reset guide](https://github.com/acatone-git/Factory_Reset_RP2P) to fully recover the console back to the factory default.

 # Requirements